slicin/1000CardsBot/README.md

 ![alt text](https://github.com/slicin/1000CardsBot/blob/master/screenshot3.png "Taking damage from another player")

-*for the card art in this last screenshot, credit goes to my friend [Xag](https://xagu-the-prophet.itch.io/), who also helped with design ideas*
+*for the card art in this last screenshot, credit goes to my friend [Xag](https://xagu-the-prophet.itch.io/), who also helped with design and testing*